Within This Page

 - Provide enclosed rooms to support groups of different sizes.

 - If open informal spaces are used, make sure that they are separated from individual quiet spaces.

 - Consider sharing meeting spaces among private offices.

-- Provide visual display technologies and writing surfaces for group work.
+- Provide visual display technologies and writing surfaces for collaborative work.

-- Consider the use of dedicated project rooms for some types of group work.
+- Consider the use of dedicated project rooms for collaborative work.

 Support Individual Concentration

-- If open spaces such as pods or bull pens are used, provide attractive acoustically sound rooms for individual concentration as needed.
+- If open spaces such as pods or bull pens are used, provide attractive acoustically conditioned rooms for individual concentration as needed.